Alex Lambert

-Windranger is a Web3 product lab supporting BitDAO and DAO ecosystems by building blockchain based tools, spinning up sub-DAOs (startups), and proof-of-concepts to explore the DAO model.
-As first employee, I built our design process and discipline from the ground up, hired over eleven designers across product and marketing, and helped manage resources across eight products and thirteen go-to-market projects and brands.
+Windranger was a Web3 product lab building tools and sub-DAOs within the BitDAO ecosystem.
+As the first employee, I built the design discipline from scratch, hired 11 designers across product and marketing, and managed resources across 8 products and 13 brands.

-Expa is an innovation lab and VC where I advised a handful of portfolio companies through design, product, and creative leadership guidance.
+Expa is an innovation lab and VC firm where I advised portfolio companies on design, product strategy, and creative leadership.

-In 2008 Friendster challenged me to lead the visual redesign of the platform to focus on Asian markets.
-Friendster sold the year after the redesign launch to MOL Global, a South East Asia payment platform.
+In 2008 Friendster contracted me to lead the visual redesign of the social media platform to focus on Asian markets.
+Leading a team of designers, our designs went live and Friendster sold less than a year later to MOL Global, a South East Asia payment platform.

 My initial in-house startup experience was at 3Jam in 2008, building the world's first reply-all SMS messaging platform for web, desktop, and mobile.